 You should avoid heavy running, exercise or strenuous activity for a minimum of two and a half to three weeks after surgery, and it is important that you avoid contact sports for a minimum of six weeks after surgery.

 After surgery, you will notice that your nose, as a direct result of the operation, undergoes a significant amount of swelling and on average it takes between six and eight weeks for the swelling to subside.
 You therefore should not expect to be able to gauge your postoperative result after rhinoplasty surgery for a minimum of six weeks after surgery.
 It is also commonly seen that the swelling in your nose will continue to resolve over the next six to twelve months and hence, it is impossible to gauge the final result after your surgery until one year after your operation.

 Often people have a preconceived ideal shape for their nose.
 A key part in achieving the ideal result for you is the capacity for this ideal shape to be conveyed to your surgeon.
 There are a lot of different ways that this can be done.
 One of the most accurate techniques is for you to select, prior to your initial consultation, photographs of noses which you think best represent your ideal nose in terms of size, tip and projection.
 By bringing these photographs along to your initial consultation, we can realistically discuss whether or not this result is able to be achieved at surgery.

 During your initial consultation Professor Ashton will discuss the techniques which may be employed to achieve the result for which you are aiming and also discuss the operation and the technique used in detail.
 You will have ample opportunity to ask questions and to clarify any aspect of the operation, hospital stay or recovery.
 We will also provide written information for you to take home.

-If you would like to make an appointment with Prof Mark Ashton to discuss Rhinoplasty please call (03) 9344 5050.
+If you would like to make an appointment with Prof Mark Ashton to discuss Rhinoplasty please give our rooms a call.